 The red-tailed hawk is one of the most well-known types of hawks in Georgia.
 However, they’re also common elsewhere.
 In fact, you can find the red-tailed hawk in almost every state in the continental United States.
 You can also find them in Central America and further north into Canada.

 Not only are they a common sight in nature, but they’re also a common figure in media.
-Whether it’s in movies and shows (where they act as a voice actor for that iconic bald eagle screech), or in books, red-tailed hawks seem to pop up everywhere in pop culture.
+Whether it’s in movies and shows (where they act as a voice actor for that iconic bald eagle screech) or in books, red-tailed hawks seem to pop up everywhere in pop culture.
 Red-tailed hawks are also one of the most popular species used in falconry.
 Falconry is a type of hunting sport where birds of prey, such as many of the types of hawks in Georgia, are used to hunt and retrieve small prey like mice and rabbits.

 There are several different subspecies of red-tailed hawks.
 Some may be more common in certain areas compared to others.
 Overall, there are few appearance changes between red-tailed hawks.
-For the most part, they maintain their key identifying factors, with some having a lighter or dark morph (color) than other subspecies.
+For the most part, they maintain their key identifying factors, with some having a lighter or darker morph (color) than other subspecies.

 6. Sharp-Shinned Hawk